containrrr/watchtower/docs/private-registries.md

   }
 ```

-*Note:* `osxkeychain` can be changed to your prefered credentials helper.
+*Note:* `osxkeychain` can be changed to your preferred credentials helper.